 Our youngest daughter is Andrea, a lawyer who currently lives in the exciting city of London.
 She works in a law firm that specialises in entertainment law, often working with movie companies in the U.K, and America.
 She loves to travel in Europe and enjoys life in a different county.

-I am very privileged to be Principal of this wonderful school working with such a talented and caring staff, inspiring students and a supportive community.
+I am very privileged to be Principal of this wonderful school, working alongside our talented and caring staff, inspiring students and a supportive community.

 Kia Ora, Hello,